Water Conservation tips

 Take short showers instead.
 Do not turn your cooler on until it is at least 80-85 degrees.
 Your evaporative cooler will use much less water.

-When you have your A.C. unit turned on be sure to slightly open your window in each room so that warm air will escape.
+When your A.C. unit is turned on, be sure to slightly open your window in each room so that warm air will escape.
 Water conservation requires that you maintain your evaporative cooler – check for leaks and proper water flow.
 Install efficient showerheads.
 Most are inexpensive and easy to install.
 Bathe with your significant other!

-There are many ways to keep cool without turning on the A/C. Here are 10 way to do just that.
+There are many ways to keep cool without turning on the A/C. Here are 10 ways to do just that.
 Provided by apartmentherapy.com

 The above water-saving tips are from Paul Guzman.